dlannoye/nodejs-presentation/slides/notes.md

 	* For [core modules](http://nodejs.org/api/) you can simply reference them by name: `var someVar = require('http');`

 ##### Defining your own modules
+* In your modules you can export functionality by either adding a property on the `exports` object or by setting `module.exports` to the object you want to export.

 ## NPM